All Episodes

 Shabana Mahmood.

-She also had some interesting things to say as well.
+Yes, she also had some interesting things to say as well.

 So here is Keir Starmer reaffirming his love of free speech in this country.

-Thank you, Compton.
+Thank you, Conference.

 Free speech.